PDP’s Agbu wins Governorship election in Taraba

 According to him, Agbu won the election haven polled 257,926 votes while Prof. Sani Yahaya, of the New Nigeria Peoples Party, NNPP, polled 202,277 votes as first runner up.

-Candidate of the All Progressive Congress, APC, Emmanuel Bwacha, emerged as second runner-up by polling 142,502 votes.
+Candidate of the All Progressive Congress, APC, Emmanuel Bwacha, emerged second runner up by polling 142,502 votes.

 Speaking after the declaration, elated Agbu, thanked voters of the state for keeping faith with the PDP and reaffirming the party’s dominance at the poll.